mpetris3/RKEP/README.md

 # RKEP
-Instances and detailed results for "Robust solutions for the Kidney Exchange Problem via the Branch-Price-and-Cut paradigm"
+Instances and detailed results for "Robust solutions for the Kidney Exchange Problem via the Branch-Price-and-Cut paradigm" by M> Petris, C. Archetti and I. Ljubić.